akoppara/CS4740/README.txt

 This will run the spell checker on the files located in [corpusName]\test_modified_docs and output the changed files into test_docs in that same folder.

+NOTE: Substituting corpusName with all as above will run the spell checker on each corpus one by one and notify when each one is completed.

 Option: classification
 Args: No args required